Olympic Games: 1896 Games

-The first Games held under the auspices of the IOC was hosted in the Panathenaic Stadium in Athens in 1896.
+The first Games held under the auspices of the IOC were hosted in the Panathenaic Stadium in Athens in 1896.
 The Games brought together 14 nations and 241 athletes who competed in 43 events.
 Zappas and his cousin Konstantinos Zappas had left the Greek government a trust to fund future Olympic Games.
 This trust was used to help finance the 1896 Games.
 George Averoff contributed generously for the refurbishment of the stadium in preparation for the Games.
 The Greek government also provided funding, which was expected to be recouped through the sale of tickets and from the sale of the first Olympic commemorative stamp set.

 Greek officials and the public were enthusiastic about the experience of hosting an Olympic Games.
 This feeling was shared by many of the athletes, who even demanded that Athens be the permanent Olympic host city.
 The IOC intended for subsequent Games to be rotated to various host cities around the world.
 The second Olympics was held in Paris.